 it’s not scary, we promise!

-But even if you don’t want a full-on noir pout, MAC’s Hautecore is still the hue for you.
+Two things were never so perfect for each other as Black Friday and MAC’s Hautecore Lipstick.
+Not only is the lipstick a shimmering hue of jet black in honor of the holiday, but it’s also the perfect thing to get your Black Friday game face on with--nobody steals the last pair of 50-perfect off Isabel Marant booties from the lady in black lipstick, no way.But even if you don’t want a full-on noir pout, MAC’s Hautecore is still the hue for you.
 Three of our web editors tried out the lipstick in three different ways to show how you can get back in black.
 Check them out in the gallery and get your own Hautecore here.

 HOW I DID IT: First I applied my red lipstick as if I were just going to wear it alone--so probably two coats of it to make sure t hat I had a super red, opaque lip.
 This color is very matte, so for something similar I’d skip the glossy options already in your beauty cabinet.
 I then applied just one single coat of Hautecore on my lips, before pressing them together.

 HOW I DID IT: I applied Hautecore like any other lipstick, except this time I used eyeliner instead of lipliner!
 I had to apply a few coats to get that really pure black color, and be extra careful to not make the corners of my mouth look too dramatic.